 3.4.
-Outside a Clinical Setting (OCS) Administration Checklist
+Pre- Administration Checklist

-The OCS Administration Checklist & accompanying Decision Tree (see Appendix 5) are included for use by HCPs administering TYSABRI SC outside a clinical setting (e.g., at home).
-This educational tool was developed to aid HCPs in identifying patients with signs and symptoms of PML prior to each administration, and to guide escalation to and contact with the specialist physician if PML is suspected.
-An HCP Informational Supplement on PML risk factors, monitoring, and diagnosis, is also included in Appendix 5 to allow for better understanding and usability of the Checklist by HCPs.
+The Pre-administration Checklist (see Appendix 5) is included for use by HCPs administering TYSABRI SC outside a clinical setting (e.g., at home) and patients self-administering or caregivers administering.
+This educational tool was developed to aid HCPs and patients and caregivers in identifying symptoms of PML prior to each administration, and to guide escalation to and contact the specialist physician or HCP in case of patients self-administering or caregivers administering if PML is suspected.
+An HCP Informational Supplement on PML risk factors, monitoring, and diagnosis, is also included in Appendix 5 to allow for better understanding and usability of the Checklist by HCPs administering OCS.

 Administration of TYSABRI SC outside a clinical setting does not replace the need for regular contact with, and clinical monitoring by, the patient's specialist physician.
-It is the responsibility of the specialist physician to determine the patient's suitability for TYSABRI SC administration outside a clinical setting at regular intervals, and to ensure that appropriate monitoring for PML (including risk factors and magnetic resonance imaging [MRI] screening) outside a clinical setting is maintained, as in the clinical setting, in alignment with the recommendations as noted in the European Union (EU) TYSABRI SC Summary of Product Characteristics (SmPC)
+It is the responsibility of the specialist physician to determine the patient's suitability for TYSABRI SC administration outside a clinical setting at regular intervals, and to ensure that appropriate monitoring for PML (including risk factors and magnetic resonance imaging [MRI] screening) outside a clinical setting is maintained, as in the clinical setting, in alignment with the recommendations as noted in the European Union (EU) TYSABRI SC Summary of Product Characteristics (SmPC).